angular-google-chart/angular-google-chart/README.md

 * gauge chart sample
 * basic API for hooking into chart events from other directives
 * API-level support for listeners/event-handlers on inner chart object
-* on-error directive to register listener for google charts error event
+* agc-on-error directive to register listener for google charts error event
+* agc-on-mouseover and agc-on-mouseout directives

 *Changed:*